 Adding Fields to Objects

 Fields are data definitions that represent database columns and store different types of values.
-By default, all objects include the following system fields: Author, Create Date, External Reference Code, ID, Modified Date, and Status.
+By default, all objects include these system fields: Author, Create Date, External Reference Code, ID, Modified Date, and Status.
 But you can add new fields at any time.

 Follow these steps: